top of page

 Supporting Characters

-They build the world.
+Supporting characters help build the world.
 They reflect or challenge the protagonist.

-• Can have their own arcs
+• They can have their own arcs.

-• Offer contrast, clarity, or chaos
+• They offer contrast, clarity, or chaos.

-Examples: Jesse Pinkman, Kim Wexler, Robin (to Batman)
+Examples: Jesse Pinkman, Kim Wexler, Robin (to Batman).

 Jesse Pinkman - Lowerated Script Writer